 "10 Spring Days in Spain by Train…(with plenty of rain)"

-Sitting at home before might not be the best part of the trip but considering the destinations and cultural differences necessitated is enriching and a lot of fun.
+Sitting at home before might not be the best part of the trip but considering the destinations and cultural adjustments necessary is enriching and a lot of fun.
 I always thought I’d visit the far south coast and take the boat to Tangier for the experience of yet another culture (at least partially) revealed to me early on in the works and life of Paul Bowles.
-(Coincidentally read Night Boat to Tangier by Kevin Barry last week, very good and completely un-related) Another part of the experience-planning, is to incorporate as much outdoors activity as possible so I thought of camping and hiking for the trip, especially after seeing the Caminito Del Ray:
+(Coincidentally read Night Boat to Tangier by Kevin Barry last month, very good and completely un-related) Another part of the experience-planning, is to incorporate as much outdoors activity as possible so I thought of camping and hiking for the trip, especially after seeing the Caminito Del Ray:

 Long story short (not my picture)…the logistics for such an adventure became a little overwhelming so I opted for more traditional stops easily accessed by the train (or so I thought).
 Throw in some surfing and plenty of wandering around confused with my dualie backpack system and exercise wasn't a problem: backpacker pack on the back (go figure) with clothes, toiletries, etc; and day pack strapped across my front like a smothered child carrying my laptop, passport, ie valuables and essentials…including weed product to enhance the experience and make me anxious in such unfamiliar surroundings; Xanax to decrease the anxiety and deaden the senses when necessary; and various sundries in between.
 But enough with the packing and planning, let’s get to Spain already!